Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## The Unity Side

 1. If the current Unity project is not already open, select and open it from the Unity Hub.

-1. Download or clone the latest [TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) repository.
-In the ROS-TCP-Connector, copy the `MessageGeneration` and `TcpConnector` directories to the Unity project's Assets/Plugins directory.

 1. Adding `MessageGeneration` creates a new Unity menu option, “RosMessageGeneration.”
 Select `RosMessageGeneration -> Auto Generate Messages` and select `Single Message`.